Brentford F.C. Reserves and Academy: Youth team

-History (1893–2012)

 A Brentford youth team won the West Middlesex Junior Cup in 1893–94.
 A new youth team, named Brentford Town Juniors, was launched in 1948 and won the Hounslow Minor Shield in its inaugural season.
 Products of the team included Alan Bassham, George Bristow, Roy Hart and George Lowden.
 The youth team reached the semi-finals of the FA Youth Cup in 1952–53, succumbing 8–1 on aggregate to the eventual winners Manchester United.
 Under the stewardship of Alf Bew and because of the financial constraints imposed on the first team, the youth team of the early 1950s was particularly productive, yielding Vernon Avis, Johnny Pearson, Gerry Cakebread, Dennis Heath, Jim Towers and George Francis.
 Following financial problems in 1967, the youth team was disbanded, but was revived again in 1972 with money raised by supporters.
 The youth team won a youth tournament in Frankfurt the following year, beating Frem in the final, with Richard Poole top-scoring.
 Along with Poole, Kevin Harding and Roy Cotton progressed to play league football with the first team, while Gary Huxley won England Youth international honours.
 The youth team ceased playing competitive fixtures at the end of the 1973–74 season.

 The youth team was revived for the 1980–81 season.
 A team containing a young Keith Millen was crowned champions of the South East Counties League in 1983–84.
 A second FA Youth Cup semi-final was reached in 1988–89, in which Brentford were beaten by Watford.
 After the dissolution of the South East Counties League, the youths later competed in the Football League Youth Alliance and, competing as an U19 team, they were Merit Division One South champions in 2001–02 and 2002–03.
 The youths had a memorable run in the FA Youth Cup during the 2005–06 season, beating Arsenal in the third round on penalties after extra time and finally succumbing 2–1 to Newcastle United in the fifth round.
 The team enjoyed another run in the 2011–12 FA Youth Cup, beating Lewes, Southend United and Hull City before being knocked out in the fourth round by Stoke City.